kennethatria/myGuy/store-service/BOOKING_FLOW.md

 - Limits automatically update when booking status changes

 ### Chat Integration
-- "Message Seller" button available on all items
+- "Message Seller" button available on all items for non-owners
 - Opens chat modal with item context
 - Message history preserved across sessions
 - Content filtering applied to all messages

+### Enhanced Owner Messaging (New Feature)
+- **Owner Message Visibility**: Item owners now see a dedicated section showing message count when buyers have sent messages
+- **General Message Viewing**: Owners can click "View Messages" to see all conversations about their item
+- **Message Count Indicator**: Shows "X message(s) from interested buyers" when messages exist
+- **Privacy-First Design**: Owners only see messages sent to them or by them; private conversations between other users remain hidden
+- **Real-time Updates**: Message counts update automatically when new messages are received

 ## API Endpoints